Hidden East Anglia:

 Source: 'South Norfolk News', 27/6/1975.

-North Ockendon, Essex: Schoolchildren have created a small grotto to enclose St. Cedd’s Well (TQ587848) , which may date back as far as the 7th century.
+North Ockendon, Essex: Schoolchildren have created a small grotto to enclose St. Cedd’s Well (TQ587848), which some say (without any real justification) may date back as far as the 7th century.
 Leave the churchyard of St. Mary Magdalene by a gate in the southern wall, down some steps, and you will find the well beside a pond, which is actually part of a medieval moat.
 St. Cedd was bishop of the East Saxons, and certainly active in the Essex area, but the tradition that he baptised people at this well is unsubstantiated.

 Federation of Essex Women’s Institutes: ‘The Essex Village Book’ (Countryside Books, 2001), p.165.

-Norwich, Norfolk: St. Lawrence's Well (TG228089), near that church, probably served Fullers Hole, where cloth was cleansed and thickened.
-It is in Westwick Street, near Charing Cross, and in 1576 was granted to Robert Gibson "on condition that he should conduct its waters, through a leaden pipe, to the main thoroughfare.
+Norwich, Norfolk: St. Lawrence's Well (TG22800879), near that church, probably served Fullers Hole, where cloth was cleansed and thickened.
+It used to be in Westwick Street, near Charing Cross, and in 1576 was granted to Robert Gibson "on condition that he should conduct its waters, through a leaden pipe, to the main thoroughfare.
 This he did, and a pump was erected over it".
 In the late 19th century the brewer Sir Harold Bullard converted it into a public drinking fountain and incorporated it into the outer wall of his brewery.
+My rather drab picture dates from the early 1980's, but the well has in recent times been moved to the other side of the wall, facing the Anchor Quay development.
+Even more recently it has been spectacularly restored, as shown in the photos that can be found HERE.

 Source: E. R. Suffling: 'The Land of the Broads' (Benjamin Perry, 1895), p.85.